hpe-storage/scod/docs/learn/persistent_storage/index.md

 Events:        <none>
 ```

-We can also inspect the volume in a similar manner.
+We can also inspect the `PersistentVolume` (PV) in a similar manner.
+Note, the volume name will be unique to your deployment.

 ```markdown
 kubectl describe pv <volume_name>